webtorrent/bittorrent-protocol/README.md

 wire.extended(code, buffer)
 ```

-This package, **bittorrent-protocol**, also provides a plugin API to make it easy to
+This package, **bittorrent-protocol**, also provides an extension API to make it easy to
-integrate extensions that use the extension protocol (BEP 10) into this module.
-For
+add extensions to this module using the "extension protocol" (BEP 10).
+For example, to
-example, to support ut_metadata (BEP 9), you need only install the
+support ut_metadata (BEP 9), you need only install the
 [ut_metadata](https://github.com/feross/ut_metadata) npm module and call `wire.use()`.
-See the [Plugin API](#plugin-api) section for more information.
+See the [Extension API](#extension-api) section for more information.

 ### transfer stats